-28.4 Fair value
+25.4 Fair value

 Most of the financial assets are cash and cash equivalent, current investments, trade and other receivables.
-Most of the financial liabilities are short-term loans from financial institutions and trade and other payables and short-term loans from other company.
+Most of the financial liabilities are bank overdraft and short-term loans from financial institutions trade and other payables and short-term loans from other company.
 The carrying amount of the financial assets and financial liabilities are not significantly different from their fair value.